 This is a REAL-LIFE job profile written by a Female aged 34 who works as a Photographer Although I Also Do Some Design And Graphic Design in Rockford, IL.
-This professional kindly spent a bit of their time to complete our job profile survey so that prospective job seekers like you could read their insights.
+We have removed all names and personal information in order to protect privacy.
+This professional kindly spent a bit of their time to complete one of our job profile surveys so that prospective job seekers like you could read their insights.
 Please excuse any punctuation or grammatical errors in this profile.

 At a Glance

 |Job Title||Photographer Although I Also Do Some Design And Graphic Design|

 Opinions on your CAREER overall (i.e. not just your current job)

 |Years in Career||0|

 Describe the type of organization you work for.

 I work for a small business that employs a few photographers and a few graphic artists and designers.
 We provide design and art services to individuals as well as corporate clients.